 Chan is a Director on the Board of VisAsia at the Art Gallery of NSW and a Council member of the Power Institute, Foundation for Art and Visual Culture at the University of Sydney.
 He is also a Board member of Multicultural NSW Advisory Board and a Director on the Board of Parramasala, an annual multicultural arts and culture festival.
 He is a Committee Member of the NSW Government Chinese Garden of Friendship Advisory Committee and an Executive Committee Member of Contemporary Asian Australian Performance.
 Chan is the President of the Haymarket Chamber of Commerce and member of the Woollahra Council Cultural Committee.

-John Coffey recently retired from the NSW Environment Protection Authority (EPA) where he was responsible for regulating remediation of contaminated sites.
-He is now consulting in this field, a part time farmer as well as President of the management committee of the North Sydney Community Centre.
+John Coffey is retired from the NSW Environment Protection Authority (EPA) where he was responsible for regulating remediation of major contaminated sites.
+He is now consulting in this field and is also a part-time farmer.

 Adam Flynn is a lawyer with over 10 years of experience in the private, not-for-profit and public sectors.
 He received an Arts Law Centre of Australia Pro Bono Print Commission Award in 2010 for providing legal services to artists and arts organisations and his art has been exhibited at the Manly Art Gallery and Museum.
 Flynn has been Company Secretary of the Aboriginal Benefits Foundation Limited since 2015, sat on the Management Committee of the Copyright Society of Australia since 2007, and previously served on the Board of the UTS Haberfield Club Ltd (2001), and been Chair of the Arts Committee of UTS Union (2001).